mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Chancellorship is a much sought-after position and is usually a lifetime appointment.

-The Moot Spire is a 1.75 kilometre tall structure located a mere 4.25 kilometre from the Emperor’s palace.
+The Moot Spire is a 1.75 kilometer tall structure located a mere 4.25 kilometer from the Emperor’s palace.
 Symbolically, the peak of the spire is allowed to rise above the crown of the Grand Palace except on one day; when a new Emperor is appointed.
 On that day,